Jazib-Khan/React-Workout-App/README.md

 # React-Workout-App
-Building a Workout app with React
+Built a Workout app with React